ivy-lang/ivy-bitcoin/docs/playground/README.md

 # Bitcoin Ivy Playground

-The Bitcoin Ivy Playground is a developer tool for trying out Bitcoin Ivy.
-It allows you to write contract templates, generate corresponding Bitcoin testnet addresses, and simulate the creation of contracts in a sandboxed environment, and try spending those contracts with different arguments.
-It does not currently allow you to create or spend contracts on the Bitcoin testnet or mainnet.
+The Bitcoin Ivy Playground is an educational tool for trying out Bitcoin Ivy.
+It allows you to write contract templates, instantiate them with parameters to generate Bitcoin testnet addresses, simulate the creation of contracts in a sandboxed environment, and try spending those contracts with different arguments.

+The playground is a sandboxed environment for creating and unlocking mock contracts.
+It does not create any real transactions (on either the testnet or mainnet) or use any real bitcoins.
+However, it does compile your script to a Bitcoin (testnet) address and show you what that address would be, and it also allows you to see